Sirhowy

-Sirhowy (Sirhywi) is a village in the Sirhowy Valley (Glyn Sirhywi) and the county of Blaenau Gwent.
+Sirhowy (Sirhywi) is a village in the Sirhowy Valley (Glyn Sirhywi) and the county of Blaenau Gwent in South East Wales.
 It is located 0.83 mi north east of Tredegar, 1.44 mi north west of Ebbw Vale, and 16.73 mi north west of Newport.
-The A4048 runs near the village.
+The Sirhowy River flows past the west of the village, while the A4048 runs near it.